How Does Fake Door Testing Work? Benefits & Risks for Researchers

 Document your learnings from the fake door test and share it with your team.
 Who needs to know what?
 And why?
 How can you translate quantitative and qualitative data into actionable insights that will help you build better products and increase user adoption?

-Closing the door on fake door tests #
+Closing the door on fake door testing #

 That’s a wrap on fake door testing.
 Despite the stigma, fake door tests work, and if done right, they can be extremely beneficial to your business and your customers.